|

 to the unit, but to the whole sonar installation.

-Why Fish Arch section below.
-This explains how arches are created on your
+It also helps to see the Why Fish Arch section below.
+This explains how arches

-sonar's screen.
+are created on your sonar's screen.

 Screen Resolution